jopemachine/awesome-stars/README.md

 ## Python

+- [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [ISKU/BOJ-AutoCommit](https://github.com/ISKU/BOJ-AutoCommit) - When you solve the problem of Baekjoon Online Judge, it automatically commits and pushes to the remote repository.
 - [mazassumnida/mazassumnida](https://github.com/mazassumnida/mazassumnida) - Github 프로필에서 boj 프로필을 이쁘게 보여주는 프로젝트
 - [djui/alias-tips](https://github.com/djui/alias-tips) - An oh-my-zsh plugin to help remembering those aliases you defined once